WeDemCowards/dotfiles/README.md

 Some of these files are very close to the default.

 There are some references to scripts that are not included in this repository, and filepaths to specific home folders.
+Like I said, this is not for use by others.

 ## To do:
 - [ ] Make these more universal so you don't have to make minor edits every time you use them